aleszu/text-mining-course/README.md

 ![img](img/jpmorgan.png)

 ## Text mining on craft beer data

 The community of tidytext users is large and very open to sharing code.
-Here are some examples of informal text mining and sentiment analyses that have been popoular on the Internet.
-One looked at [craft beer reviews](https://www.kaylinpavlik.com/tidy-text-beer/),
+Here are some examples of informal text mining and sentiment analyses that have been popoular on the Internet: [craft beer reviews](https://www.kaylinpavlik.com/tidy-text-beer/) and [Harry Potter books](https://cfss.uchicago.edu/notes/harry-potter-exercise/).

 ![img](img/beeradvocate.png)

 ![img](img/harrypotter.png)

 ## Q&A

-What real-world text analysis projects stuck out to you as memorable?
+**Question:** What real-world text analysis projects stuck out to you as memorable?
 Why?
 What was harder to get your head around and why?

 # Text analysis methods

 This section will introduce methods for tokenization, n-gram analysis, hierarchical cluster analysis and part-of-speech analysis.
-Click [here](http://TKTKKTTKTK) for the R cheat sheet and dataset.
-We will conduct a brief text analysis activity to isolate top words, top phrases and top parts of speech for that dataset.
+We will then conduct a brief text analysis activity to isolate top words, top phrases and top parts of speech for a dataset.

 ## Tokenization